lucascidao/finance_tracker/README.md

 ## Finance Tracker

-Project to study laravel and vue, making a financial tracker for personal use, including login, crud, dashboard.
+Project to study laravel and vue, making a financial tracker for personal use, including login, crud, dashboard. <br />
+Laravel and Mysql for the backend. <br/>
+Vue.Js with TailwindCSS for the fronten <br />

 ## How to install